uvatoc/uvatoc.github.io/src/content/syllabus.md

   materials we cannot post publicly.

-**Discord:** We will use the course discord server for most other course communications.
-You should signup at **[TODO: invite link]()**, and we expect students to receive messages we send to the `#general` channel as well as any direct messages we send to you on discord.
+**Discord:** We will use the course discord server for most other course communications (you will receive information on joining the server by email).
+We expect students to receive messages we send to the `#general` channel as well as any direct messages we send to you on discord.
 Each cohort will have a channel on the Discord server.

 If you have questions about course materials or assignments that will be relevant to other students, please ask them in the `#general`